 On Saturday, Harden will head to uptown Charlotte to join this year’s Women’s March, where she’ll also launch her campaign to become a Mecklenburg County commissioner.

-A college professor in teacher education, Harden, a Cotswold resident, is seeking the District 5 seat.
+A professor in teacher education at UNC Charlotte, Harden, a Cotswold resident, is seeking the District 5 seat.
 The district includes a vast range of south Charlotte neighborhoods, from Myers Park and SouthPark to the corridors of South Boulevard and Monroe Road.

-Harden believes her college degrees in economics and finance, her educational expertise, community involvement, and a long history of collaborating with people of diverse backgrounds have given her the experience and perspective needed to serve effectively on the Board of Commissioners.
+Harden believes her college degrees in economics and finance, her educational expertise, community involvement, and a long history of collaborating with people of diverse backgrounds have given her the experience and perspective needed to serve effectively on the county commission.

 Harden, a Democrat, says she wants to help find long-term solutions to the complex issues facing Mecklenburg County.